appsinacup/godot-softbody2d/README.md

 ## Rigidbody

 * Soft on inside: Make the inside bodies have less mass.
 * Script: Add a custom script to be added to the rigidbody.
-Eg. BreakableRigidBody2D script
+Eg. `breakable_rigidbody2d.gd` script
-* Radius, collision layer, collision mask, mass, pickable, lock rotation, material override: Rigidbody specific properties
+* Radius, collision layer, collision mask, mass, pickable, lock rotation, material override: Rigidbody specific properties.

-* Non-Breakable and Breakable softbodies
-* Pin Joint or Groove Joint

-If you want Breakable Softbody2D add RigidbodyScript field to `breakable_rigidbody2d.gd` (done in inspector at SoftBody2D/Rigidbody/Rigidbody Script)
-, which you can also extend.

 # How it works